metalforpc/Portfolio/README.md

 The "Economic Analysis" exercise instead is more involved, and requires to use a subsample from "U.S. Current Population Survey" to produce an answer to the question of how hourly wages (“wage”) and labor force participation (“lfp”) evolved for skilled and unskilled workers since 1976.
 WIP

+You may also want to check the file "Credit_Risk_KPMG_Challenge.ipynb" in the folder "5.
+ANN and Function Approximation" for another data related code.

 ## 5. ANN and Function Approximation

 This folder contains some example of code I produced about Neural Networks for Function Approximation.